mech/Notes/JavaScript/Basic/function.md

 Executing a function is called *invoking*, *calling*, or *applying* it.

+As useful as `call` and `apply` can be, they have one serious drawback: they impermanently bind the context to the target method.
+You have to remember to use them every time you invoke the method, and you have to have access to the context object in scope.
+That's not always easy, particularly in event handlers.

+The `bind` method is used to permanently set the value of `this` inside the target function to the passed in context object.
+It was first popularised by Prototype library and added to ES5 later.

 ## Higher-Order Functions

+Functional programming is a style of programming that uses higher-order functions (as opposed to objects and data) to facilitate code organization and reuse.

+A higher order function treats functions as data, either taking a function as an argument or returning a function as a result.

 Functions that operate on other functions, either by taking them as arguments or by returning them, are called higher-order functions.
 They allow us to abstract over *actions*, not just values.